Ruggero Leoncavallo

 Ruggero (or Ruggiero) (Note: His first name is also spelled Ruggiero in many sources.
 His birth certificate lists his full name as Ruggiero Giacomo Maria Giuseppe Emmanuele Raffaele Domenico Vincenzo Francesco Donato Leoncavallo.
 However, his tombstone spells his first name as Ruggero.)
-Leoncavallo (Note: Pronunciation: /ˌleɪɒnkæˈvæloʊ/ LAY-on-kav-AL-oh, /ˌleɪoʊnkəˈvɑːloʊ, -kɑːˈ-/ LAY-ohn-kə-VAH-loh-,_---kah--; /it/) (23 April 1857 – 9 August 1919) was an Italian opera composer and librettist.
+Leoncavallo (Note: English pronunciation: /ˌleɪɒnkæˈvæloʊ/ LAY-on-kav-AL-oh, /ˌleɪoʊnkəˈvɑːloʊ, -kɑːˈ-/ LAY-ohn-kə-VAH-loh-,_---kah--; /it/.)
+(23 April 1857 – 9 August 1919) was an Italian opera composer and librettist.
 Throughout his career, Leoncavallo produced numerous operas and songs, but it is his 1892 opera Pagliacci that remained his lasting contribution, despite attempts to escape the shadow of his greatest success.

-Today Pagliacci continues to be his most famous opera and one of the most popular and frequently performed works in the operatic repertory.
+Today Pagliacci continues to be his most famous opera and one of the most popular and frequently performed works in the operatic repertoire.
 His other notable compositions include the song "Mattinata", popularized by Enrico Caruso, and, to a lesser extent, his version of La bohème which, however, was overshadowed by Puccini's highly successful opera of the same name.

 Biography

-The son of Vincenzo Leoncavallo, a police magistrate and judge, Leoncavallo was born in Naples, Kingdom of the Two Sicilies, on 23 April 1857.
+The son of Vincenzo Leoncavallo, a police magistrate and judge, Leoncavallo was born in Naples, at the time the capital of the Kingdom of the Two Sicilies, on 23 April 1857.

 As a child, Leoncavallo moved with his father to the town of Montalto Uffugo in Calabria, where he lived during his adolescence.
 In 1868 he returned to Naples, where he eventually became a student at San Pietro a Majella Conservatory.
 From 1876 to 1877, he studied literature under the famed Italian poet Giosuè Carducci at the University of Bologna.
-He also lived in Potenza, since 1876 until 1878.
+He also lived in Potenza, from 1876 until 1878.

 In 1879, Leoncavallo's uncle Giuseppe, director of the press department at the Foreign Ministry in Egypt, suggested that his young nephew come to Cairo to showcase his pianistic abilities.
 Ruggero Leoncavallo arrived in Egypt shortly after the Ottoman Sultan Abdul Hamid II had deposed Khedive Ismail (June 1879) and replaced him as Khedive of Egypt with Ismail's son Tewfik Pasha.
-Mahmud Hamdi Pasha (1863–1921), the teenage brother of the new Khedive, appointed Ruggero Leoncavallo "as his private musician".
+Mahmud Hamdi Pasha (1863–1921), the teenage brother of the new Khedive, appointed Ruggero Leoncavallo as "his private musician".
 His time in Egypt concluded abruptly in mid-1882, as the British intervened in the Urabi revolt of 1879–1882 in Alexandria and Cairo led by Ahmed Urabi; the composer fled and travelled to France.
 In Paris, Leoncavallo found lodging in Montmartre.